-For the current term’s curriculum go to the class tabs and click on the Curriculum Map.
+For the current term’s curriculum go to the class tabs and click on the Topic Web.

 For more information on how we teach phonics How we teach phonics at St-Blaise

-For more information on curriculum overviews for each class, schemes of work and policies please follow the links below.
+For more information on long term plans for each class, schemes of work and policies please follow the links below.

 From time to time we run curriculum evenings and events, so watch out for these and please do come along to find out more.